Brillaugte/Brillaugte/README.md

 - Architect a Pioner competitor.

-### Free time :
+### Nerding :
-- Lived in 100+ Airbnbs ( if there is a good sofa on the photos 99% it's a good flat ).<br>- Nerding on QC, FHE, BCI, GPT agents,...<br>- After traveling a lot, found out that having a local community around is the most important.<br>- Arrived during DeFi summer and got addicted to working in crypto.
+- Lived in 100+ Airbnbs.
+- Nerding on QC, FHE, BCI, GPT agents,...
+- After traveling a lot, found out that having a local community around is the most important.
+- Arrived during DeFi summer and got addicted to working in crypto.

 ## 🌐 Socials: